-Frank Sumption wasn’t the first to work with this concept, but results from his research have been among the most impressive so far.
+Frank Sumption wasn’t the first to work with this concept, but his results are among the most impressive so far.

-Others have tried variations of the concept — a radio receiver that scans a wide range of stations, “grabbing” snippets of sounds and words, to form messages — with some success.
+Others have tried variations of this concept — a radio receiver that scans a wide range of stations, “grabbing” snippets of sounds and words, to form messages — with some success.

 (The popular “Shack Hack” was one attempt, but – as some designed it – it lacked the clarity or durability of its higher-quality counterparts.)

 Frank Sumption – now deceased – seemed to make “Frank’s Boxes,” one at a time, and no two looked the same or produce identical results.
 (The photo with this article is symbolic.
 As far as I know, no Frank’s Box looks like an actual telephone.)